Mattress Durability Guide: How Long Should It Last?

 New Mattress Specifications

 The information you need to collect about any new mattress you’re considering before making the purchase (online or at your neighborhood) is as follows:

 - The type and thickness of each component/layer for the new mattress.

-- The density of any memory foam and/or polyfoam layers in pounds per cubic feet.
+- The density of any memory foam and/or polyfoam layers in pounds per cubic foot.

 - The type of innerspring, the gauge and number of the coils, and the density of any polyfoam edge support.

 - The type (Talalay or Dunlop) and approximate mix (i.e. percentage of natural vs. synthetic rubber) of all latex layers, if appropriate.

-- The type or blend of the fabric and any quilting materials used in the cover.
-If the quilting material is memory foam or polyfoam and is less than an inch, then it’s okay not knowing the density.
+- The type or a blend of the fabric and any quilting materials used in the cover.
+If the quilting material is a memory foam or polyfoam and is less than an inch, then it’s okay not knowing the density.
 However, if it is above an inch, then you do need to collect info. about the density of any such foam materials in the quilting layers used in the cover of the new mattress.